Chengtian Temple (Quanzhou): Architecture

 The entire temple faces south with the Four Heavenly Kings Hall, Hall of Maitreya, Free Life Pond, Mahavira Hall, Dharma Hall, Hall of Manjushri along the central axis of the complex.
 On both sides are the Bell tower, Drum tower, and corridor.

 Mahavira Hall

 The Mahavira Hall is five rooms wide with double-eaves gable and hip roofs.
 A 10th-century bronze statue of Sakyamuni from Ancient India is enshrined in the center of the hall.

 Stone Dhvaja

-The thirteen storeys and 7 m tall Stone Dhvaja stands in front of the Hall of Manjushri.
+The 13-storey and 7 m tall Stone Dhvaja stands in front of the Hall of Manjushri.
 It was carved in the Northern Song dynasty (960–1127).
 It is composed of a sumeru throne, a body and a root crown.
 The body was engraved patterns of various flying phoenixes, lotuses, Hercules, monsters, etc.